 Degree-seeking students in the Anthropology MA program may elect to follow either a thesis or non-thesis plan of study.
 Each plan of study requires a minimum of 30 credit hours, 15 of which must be at the 6000-level.
 The thesis option is designed for students who plan to enter doctoral programs, while the non-thesis option is more appropriate for students entering or continuing professional careers following the MA degree.
 Students that focus on archaeology and want to become a Registered Professional Archaeologist should pursue the thesis option.
 View the graduate catalog for curriculum details.

-• Personal statement of intent that must include the student’s research interest, geographical area of interest, faculty they would like to work with and future career plans (500 words).
+• Personal statement of intent that must specify the student’s research interest, geographical area of interest (if applicable), the faculty they would like to work with, and future career plans (500 words).

 • A writing sample between 2,500 and 5,000 words.

 • A curriculum vitae.
-A CV template can be found here.
+See the CV template for an example.

-• Contact with a potential advisor is recommended prior to application.
+• Contact with a potential advisor prior to application submission is strongly recommended.
 Advisors are unable to grant admission to applicants prior to all application materials being submitted and reviewed by the department.

 Applicants are not required to have an undergraduate degree in anthropology.
 Supplemental course work may be recommended for students who do not have a degree in anthropology or are missing key undergraduate course work.